LangProc/langproc-2017-lab/3-codegen/readme.md

 checks that the outputs and results are correct.

-Base Part 2 (30%): Code generation
+Basic Part 2 (30%): Code generation
 ==================================

 The file `src/vm.cpp` implements a simple virtual